 At Yukon Learning, we believe that e-Learning should be engaging with graphics, animations, and the like.
 Sometimes, however, we’re asked to display a large amount of text on screen, such as legal material or a Terms of Service policy.
 In this blog post, we’ll walk through a specific Storyline 360 build that’s perfect for this use case.
 The Scrolling Panel is a Storyline 360 feature we really can’t get enough of.
 It helps us display endless content without ever leaving the page (since space on a single slide is in

+NEW!
+As of August 2022, an Articulate-360-exclusive feature is now the most streamlined way to reorder scenes in Storyline 360.
+Learn how here!
+Developers using Storyline 3, however, read on and follow the steps listed below.
 In a previous blog entry, we addressed this and many other things to consider as you create your course.
 But this question comes up again, and again, so I wanted to revisit it, and provide you with yet another reason why it can be important.
 I like order rather than chaos.
-I like straight lines and properly spaced objects, and yeah…it probably makes me a little bit boring.
-And during the three days in Storyline 360 training, I find out that I’m not always alone.
-One of those ways I
+I like straight

 During Storyline training, we learn how to customize a course to ensure that learners view all the content on each slide.
 Depending on the situation and the type of content, there are a variety of strategies that can be used.
 One question that is often raised is, “How do I ensure my learners view all of the interactive content on a slide before moving on?”
 That’s a pretty popular question and David Anderson does a great job explaining how to do that here.
 However, sometimes the request is more specific.